tlfeng-zz/CS61B_Spring17/README.md

 # CS61B_Spring17

-I started this course from May.22, 2017.
+I started learning this course on May.22, 2017.
 This is a record.